 The Core Model of Storytelling

-The core model of storytelling is a dynamic partnership in exchange between three: a messenger (storyteller), a witness (listener) and an utterance (the spoken story).
+The core model of storytelling is a dynamic partnership in an exchange between three: a messenger (storyteller), a witness (listener/audience) and an utterance (a spoken narrative-text).
 In order for storytelling to happen, all three partners have to be in the same physical space, at the same time, communicating with each other.
-Each act of telling is dependent on the ongoing influence of listener on teller on story and so on again and again from the first beat to the last beat of a story.
+Each act of telling is dependent on the ongoing influence of listener on teller on narrative-text and so on again and again from the first beat to the last beat of a storytelling event.

 Contrary to what many are made to believe – the listener isn’t passive, the story isn’t fixed and the storyteller does not own the situation.
 It is a partnership that practices mutual influence, constantly.